BryanBonner/Project1-473/README.md

 1. Download or clone
 2. Navigate to the directory in git bash or terminal
-3. install dependencies
+3. install dependencies using $npm install
-4. $node server.js
+4. start app with $node server.js